mwmlln/shinju_select/README.md

       **For logged in users, the following are present**

-      * Logout button is replaced Register and Login link
+      * Logout button replaces Register and Login link
       * Buttons for profile page under account icon

       **For superuser